MattKimmmm/File-System/Lab5/Lab5/ReadMe.txt

-9.
-Implemented touch+cat.
+Notes:

+For part 9, we implemented touch+cat.
 To invoke this command, you can either input toc <filename> or toc <filename> -p.
-With the -p, the user can create password protected file.
+With the -p,
+	the user can create password protected file.

+DisplayInfo() method for MacroCommand will print usage message all MacroCommands, independent of which MacroCommand is called

+TEST for cat:

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	 $ cat img.img

+	Enter data you would like to write to the file.
+Enter :wq to save the file and exit, enter :q to exit without saving.
+	X XX2
+	:wq

+	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+	 $ ds img.img
+	X
+	XX

 TEST #1:
 toc text.txt

 	Enter data you would like to write to the file.
 Enter :wq to sace the file and exit, enter :q to exist without saving and without saving and without -a, we don't append but overwrite the old contents

 	hello
 	:wq

 TEST #2:
 	toc text2.txt -p

 	What is the password?
 	hhh
 	Please enter password to write to this file
 	Input Password:
 	hhh

 	Enter data you would like to write to the file.
 Enter :wq to sace the file and exit, enter :q to exist without saving and without saving and without -a, we don't append but overwrite the old contents heee
 	:wq

 BUGS TO KILL:

-	toc file.txt -o ----leads to vector subscript out of range EXCEPTION

 	Incorrect password--need print statement to let the user know